Upcycled Bowling Ball Yard Art - Weekend Yard Work Series

 16 August

-- Spray paint in red and black
+- Spray paint in red and flat black

 - White craft paint

-- Tape and contact paper scrap
+- Tape and a scrap of contact paper

 - Paper or plastic for masking off areas to paint